 - A Service Area LOS objective that briefly describes the kind of service that will be provided to customers.
-For example, the service statement for stormwater is "providing stormwater services that protect the community." - The columns heading consist of: - o LOS Attribute - o Service Area LOS Objective - Customer Performance Measures (with current performance and trend performance) - Technical Performance Measure (with current performance and trend performance)
+For example, the service statement for stormwater is "providing stormwater services that protect the community." - The columns heading consist of: - LOS Attribute - Service Area LOS Objective - Customer Performance Measures (with current performance and trend performance) - Technical Performance Measure (with current performance and trend performance)